shogren/18-social-network-API/README.md

 ## Description

-This is the week 18 project "Social Media API" that uses MongoDB for it's database and Express.js for routing.
+This is the week 18 project "Social Media API" that uses MongoDB for it's database, Moment for date formatting, and Express.js for routing.

 User Story: